-- Keep evaluations as brief as possible - Maintain comparability of evaluation data from previous ALS procedures when feasible - Collect key information consistently across the rounds of judgments - Use a variety of ways to collect information - Avoid statements and questions for which the response is highly predictable or likely to show little disagreement - Avoid ambiguity - Avoid questions that require self-evaluations of confidence or competence - g) In accordance with current best practices, feedback shall be provided to panelists, including "impact data" (i.e., the implications of their selected cut scores on the reported percentages of students at or above each achievement level).
+- Keep evaluations as brief as possible - Maintain comparability of evaluation data from previous ALS procedures when feasible - Collect key information consistently across the rounds of judgments - Avoid statements and questions for which the response is highly predictable or likely to show little disagreement - Avoid ambiguity - Avoid questions that require self-evaluations of confidence or competence - g) In accordance with current best practices, feedback shall be provided to panelists, including "impact data" (i.e., the implications of their selected cut scores on the reported percentages of students at or above each achievement level).

 Feedback is a key component of a standard setting process.
-Feedback is generally based on a combination of panelists' judgments and student performance.
+Feedback generally includes information on panelists' judgments, item/task characteristics, and student performance.
 The understanding of the relationship between panelists' judgments and student performance must help the panelists evaluate how well performance on the assessment, relative to their judgments, represents the performance required in the policy definitions and achievement level descriptions.